 Courses developed under the Writing Across Technology curriculum are project-based inquiries, collaboratively explored between both instructors and students throughout the semester.
 They center multimodal composition and universal design, and seek to make apparent that all writing is multimodal.

-There are three main aspects to the Writing Across Technology curriculum: click the headings below to learn more about our learning objectives, architecture, and course moves.
+Click the headings below to learn more about our learning objectives and course moves.

 The Writing Across Technology curriculum includes five major learning objectives that students will develop throughout the course.
 In essence, these objectives are the things students should be able to do by the end of the course, and will affect the way students engage with composition broadly and long-term.
 There are many ways to achieve these outcomes, and individual FYW courses are structured differently and reach these goals in various ways.